1. Wilgee (Willagee) 2. Marradungup (Atwell Gallery)

 The older initiates, who were gathered along what is now known as Burke Drive, met up with other family members at the Alfred Cove site.
 The area was rich in food resources, offering fish, waterfowl, shellfish, vegetable roots and bulbs to name but a few.

 Prior to settlement it was the starting point to the south west lake systems which were followed for the food and gathering seasons.
 North Lake Road followed the Noongar Dreaming lines down to the lake areas.

 4. Niergarup (Point Preston)

 The place where the feet make a track (Jena means feet).
 This whole area is very sacred and has very strong ties with the Dreaming Stories of all Western Australian Aboriginal Peoples.
 It was also known for its fresh water supplies.

 5. Yagan Mia (Wireless Hill)

 Local Noongar people used this area as a ceremonial and camping ground.
 The whole area is known as an “Important Place”.
 It was also the first sighting area of white people, exploring the river.

 6. Bateman (100 metres of Dean Road)

 This area was know as "Yagan's Lookout".
 It was an area he claimed as his own for he used it as a homebase, lookout, and a communication vantage point.
-The European settlers saw the imprtance of this area, for similar reasins.
+The European settlers saw the importance of this area, for similar reasons.
 On the southern side of Wireless Hill there is a scar tree with markings that potentially date back as far as 1830 (there is evidence of a metal implement being used to remove the bark).
 Scars were made to create utensils and/or shields.
-These trees can also marking out territory, generally in a triangle.
+These trees were also used for marking out territory, generally in a triangle.

 7. Melville Wetlands